 The course consists of six units starting with cloud com- puting fundamentals and then move on to infrastructure as a service (IaaS), Platform as a service (PaaS) and cloud data storage and internet of things applications.
 Each unit consists of multiple lectures with videos.

 The videos were recorded by the instructor with the help of a professional staff for video recording and editing.
-It took a lot of effort and time to get the videos properly recorded in the first time.
-After the videos are finalized it was relatively easy to add more content or update the videos for later offerings of the course.
+It took a lot of effort and time to get the videos properly recorded in the first time of offering the course.
+After the initial videos were finalized it was relatively easy to add more content or update the videos for later offerings of the course.

 Forums

 We experimented with several options for class forums which is a vital part of the course.
 Because the large class size, an instructor is not always possible to solve problems encountered by individual student in person.
-In previous years the course was run with Google Forums2, Indiana University internal forums and Piazza3 forums and found Piazza as the best platform.
+In previous years the course was run with Google Forums2, Indiana University internal forums and Piazza3 forums and we found Piazza as the best platform.

 Projects